 Revised Definition of Solid Waste (DSW) - 2015

-- In 2015, the U.S. Environmental Protection Agency (EPA) finalized new safeguards that promote responsible recycling of hazardous secondary materials and demonstrate a significant step forward in promoting recycling innovation, resulting in both resource conservation and economic benefits, while strengthening protections for environmental justice communities.
-More Information on the New Rule is available on the EPA's website.
+In 2015, the U.S. Environmental Protection Agency (EPA) finalized new safeguards that promote responsible recycling of hazardous secondary materials and demonstrate a significant step forward in promoting recycling innovation, resulting in both resource conservation and economic benefits, while strengthening protections for environmental justice communities.

 - Frequently Asked Questions on the 2018 Definition of Solid Waste, courtesy of U.S. EPA

 This Page Last Updated: September 2, 2022 at 2:10 PM